 As previously stated, due the issues experienced while trying to create the Hyperledger network, we decided to develop a proof of concept that would be capable of verifying whether a block chain has been tampered with, and allow the user to query the blockchain for their vote in Python.
 Figure 4 demonstrates the result of adding the Merkle roots to the OrderedDictionary, while Figure 5 demonstrates graphically how we were able to determine whether a block has been tampered with or not.
+Since the OrderedDictionary containing the Merkle roots contains

+Figure 4 – Vote blocks and their Merkle roots pointing to the next vote block in the chain.

-Since the OrderedDictionary containing the Merkle roots contains the key of the current root and the root before it, if a Merkle root is tampered the block will no longer contain the hash of said block, but instead a new hash.
+the key of the current root and the root before it, if a Merkle root is tampered the block will no longer contain the hash of said block, but instead a new hash.
 This new hash generated from the new data will no longer point to the next root in the actual chain, but instead to nothing.
 In theory, in a real-world blockchain application this block would have been removed by a consensus algorithm, but we did not have enough time to develop one.

-4Vote blocks and their Merkle roots pointing to the next vote block in the chain.

-5Structure of block chain after a vote block has been tampered with.In order to address Lamport’s et al. concerns regarding systems being capable of recovering from a network outage, hardware failure, or hijacking of the network by a bad actor . we configured the Hyperledger Fabric network to have seven peer nodes hosted under one organization to fulfill the Byzantine Fault Tolerance [7].
-It states that as long as the number of working nodes is always greater than three times the number of faulty nodes plus one, the system should be tolerant to faults [7].
+Figure 5 – Structure of block chain after a vote block has been tampered with.

-In this implementation with an OrderedDictionary, whenever a key is popped from a dictionary and a new one is added the new key/value pair goes to the end of the dictionary.
+In this implementation with an OrderedDictionary, whenever a key is popped from a dictionary,a new one is added and the new key/value pair goes to the end of the dictionary.
 Thus, Figure 5 does not really showcase what would happen in a real-world block chain application, but instead shows what happens when a key is tampered and changed.
 A for loop went over every vote block instance and changed the value of the candidate hash for the opposite, thus every tampered block was moved to the end of the dictionary.